theraw/The-World-Is-Yours/README.md

 # Nginx L7 DDoS Protection! :boom: :zap:
 *(Please Read Whole Page, All Things Are Important Then If You Want You Can Use IT.)*

-**There will be a change in 2.0 Version, Furthermore, this repo will be transferred to https://github.com/DopeProjects, after the 2.0 launch, The 2.0 Release will include all features listed in T0-DO.**

 # To-Do

 - [x] Nginx Version, Always Latest.